steipete/steipete.com/_posts/2020-06-10-calling-super-at-runtime.md

 [^3]: There’s no need to deal with this register type for our code here, but compilers sure use these.
 There’s a good [answer on Stack Overflow](https://stackoverflow.com/questions/9268586/what-are-callee-and-caller-saved-registers) that explains this in more detail.

-There are some other special registers, such as the **`fp` frame pointer** (usually an offset of the stack pointer), **`lp` link register** (holds the address to return to when a function completes), and the **`sp` stack pointer** (holds the address of the stack buffer).
+There are some other special registers, such as the **`fp` frame pointer** (usually an offset of the stack pointer), the **`lp` link register** (holds the address to return to when a function completes), and the **`sp` stack pointer** (holds the address of the stack buffer).

-There's also floating point registers (`q0`-`q7`), but we don't need them for our task here.
+There are also floating-point registers (`q0`–`q7`), but we don’t need them for our task here.

 ## Assembly and Swift

 [Unlike Rust](https://twitter.com/josh_triplett/status/1270104436552024065?s=21), Swift doesn’t yet have a way to add inline assembly.
 Both have the approach to be a system language, and there are [hacks to get inline assembly](https://twitter.com/aalonso128/status/1080985173515214849?s=21) working, but I haven’t seen an evolution proposal so far.

-Adding inline assembly is a niche feature, but it has valid use cases; even Chris Latter [is hoping that](https://forums.swift.org/t/a-proposal-for-inline-assembly/4643/4) a future version of Swift will include it.
+Adding inline assembly is a niche feature, but it has valid use cases; even Chris Lattner [is hoping that](https://forums.swift.org/t/a-proposal-for-inline-assembly/4643/4) a future version of Swift will include it.
 For now, we can use C and the Swift/Obj-C interop to write assembly.

 ## Perfectly Forwarding Arguments